-Projects Day is an annual event that first took place in 2000 and has developed in size and scope each succeeding year.
+Projects Day is an annual event that began in May of 2000 and has developed in size and scope each succeeding year.
 USMA Projects Day 2017 brings together cadets from all 15 of USMA’s academic and military training departments as well as students from 18 visiting colleges and schools.
 During this day cadets and students display intellectual capital through capstone design projects, competition projects, thesis defenses, poster displays, individual and group performances, and film screenings and presentations.
 Projects Day showcases the results of the in-depth learning that cadets experience while at West Point and through engagement with various organizations in the United States and around the world.
-Projects Day promotes USMA’s vision to “educate and inspire leaders of character who think critically, internalize their professional identity, and employ their education to help build the Army and the Nation’s future.”
+It promotes USMA’s vision to “educate and inspire leaders of character who think critically, internalize their professional identity, and employ their education to help build the Army and the Nation’s future.”

 Projects Day enables cadets to engage real world problems and develop the critical thinking skills needed to solve these problems in a fast changing operational environment.
-Cadets, under the direction of faculty members, develop their projects after having engaged in various AIAD’s, research projects and other academic activities.
+Cadets, under the guidance of faculty members, develop their projects after having engaged in various Academic Individual Advanced Development opportunities (AIAD’s), research projects and other academic activities.
 Highlights of Projects Day include presentations in various languages to fellow cadets, faculty, clients/sponsors, and, in some instances, to a group of guest evaluators.

 Projects Day illustrates the diversity of challenges our cadets undertake.
 These projects represent the best of cadet intellect, creativity and tenacity.
 The Chief of Staff of the Army, General Milley, has leveraged this work to advance the Warfighter.
 The TRADOC Commander is applying the work done at USMA to the Army Warfighting Challenges which directly supports Army operations.
-Above all, cadets also undertake various social projects such as providing support to local nonprofit organizations, engaging in cultural and socioeconomic problems, supporting efforts for clean water in various developing countries, improving the lives of our Soldiers, and contributing to the scientific knowledge, etc.
+Cadets also undertake various social projects such as providing support to local nonprofit organizations, engaging in cultural and socioeconomic problems, supporting efforts for clean water in various developing countries, improving the lives of our Soldiers, and contributing to general scientific knowledge.

 The table below highlights topical scope that cadets are engaged in.

 Welcome to all guests of Projects Day, especially judges, students, and faculty members from visiting schools.
-Welcome also to our special guests of the Academy and the West Point Association of Graduates.
-Thanks to all of you for your significant contributions that support West Point and the Long Gray Line.
+Welcome also to special guests of the Academy and the West Point Association of Graduates.
+Finally, thanks to all attendees for your significant contributions that support West Point and the Long Gray Line.